Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Matthew 6:33 Discussion

-There is a very important discussion that starts in Matthew 6:25-34 that deals with trusting God.
+There is a very important discussion in Matthew 6:25-34 that deals with trusting God.
 Reasons are given not to worry about basic human needs for the body.
-Jesus teaches that we should not worry about what we will eat, what we will drink and what we will wear.

-In Verses 26-30, Matthew gives two examples of smaller things that don't worry about their needs because God takes care of them.
+In Verses 26-30, Matthew gives two examples of smaller things not to worry about because God takes care of them.
 The birds of the air don't sow or reap or gather into barns, yet God supplies for their daily needs.
 The lilies of the field do not toil or spin, but God takes care of them.
-In fact, their clothes are much better than the wealthy Solomon wears.
+In fact, their clothes are much better than the wealthy ones Solomon wears.

 Why We Should Seek First the Kingdom of God